BabylonJS/OldDocumentationSite/content/How_To/contribute/how_to_start.md

 ```

 You can see inside the `buildConfigurations` bucket that two configurations are defined: `all` and `minimal`.
 A configuration is an array of workloads.
 Workloads are sets of file, shaders and dependencies.
 They define a set of work.
-You can use then to cherry pick only feature that you want to use.
+You can use then to cherry pick only features that you want to use.

 For instance the `minimal` configuration only contains the following workloards: `meshBuilder`, `standardMaterial`, `freeCamera`, `hemisphericLight`.